SIS BI Query Transition

 OSU is taking a scaled approach to migrate users out of BI Query.
 In this process, the primary goal is for all users to have the information they need we will ensure to work effectively.
 Depending on the user needs, the best tool for this may be CORE or it may be Jaspersoft.
 During this time of transition, the reporting needs for every type of user will be addressed.
 The process to transition away fully from SIS BI Query will take several months.
 Please refer to this website for updates.

 The SIS BI Query tool (“Data Warehouse”) will be decommissioned at OSU in stages.
-User groups with historical access to the tool and similar business need have been identified and will be transitioned away from BI Query and to the appropriate tools to meet their business needs.
+Users with historical access to the tool and similar current business needs will be identified and transitioned away from BI Query to the appropriate tools* to meet their business needs.
+Once this transition phase is complete, a request for access process will be defined for those who do not currently have access to BI Query but believe they have business needs for the ad hoc reporting tool.

 Once the data steward is ready to begin review of a user group to determine transition plans all current BI Query users in that group will receive an email communication and invitation to discuss needs with the data steward.
 Until that time, no additional steps are needed and please continue to use the BI Query tool for critical functions that require it.